shivanshdave/2020-432/projects/project1/README.md

 is available now.
 Please review that material closely, so that your submission will meet all requirements and score a 10 on the first try.

-## Some Additional Thoughts after reviewing the Proposal Drafts
+## NEW\!
+Some Additional Thoughts after reviewing the Proposal Drafts

   - Revised proposals are due 2020-02-24 at 9 AM.
 We will attempt to finish reviewing those revisions by 9 PM on 2020-02-24.